deobald/deobald.ca/src/content/essays/2026-01-01-localfirst-you-keep-using-that-word.md

 Under local-first ideals, owning your data is essential.
 If someone else can rug-pull your data out from under you, that software is objectively not local-first.

 I put [Linear](https://linear.app/) in this category.
 When (not if) Linear Orbit, Inc. finally dies, you can't keep your data.
-Your not going to manage your software project with a CSV export.
+You're not going to manage your software project with a CSV export.
 I have other problems with Linear, but I'll get to those later.

 However, the old Ideal #7
 (["you retain ultimate ownership and control"](https://www.inkandswitch.com/essay/local-first/#7-you-retain-ultimate-ownership-and-control))